 This article was last updated in June 2020

 - Oral Communication : This is also often called “verbal” or “spoken” communication and includes face-to-face meetings, telephone calls, as well as mediums such as radio and TV.

 - Written Communication: Within written communication, there are a huge number of methods, from sending emails and writing letters, to books, magazines, social media posts and various other forms thanks to the growth of the Internet.

 - Non-verbal communication: When thinking about communication, it’s important not to forget about things that we don’t say, as it can still tell someone a lot about you.
-This could include your body language and gestures, your tone of voice and even how you dress, or your posture.
+This could include your body language and gestures, your tone of voice and even how you dress.

 The importance of mastering Professional Communication

 Some of the best communicators of all time include people like Martin Luther King, Jr., Oprah Winfrey, Winston Churchill and Steve Jobs.
 Their messages have inspired people and changed the world.
 By thinking about what they achieved you can start to understand the importance of good communication and the huge impact it can have on those around you, if you get it right.

 Here are a few reasons why having good professional communication skills can be important to you, in the workplace:

 - It can ensure you pick the right communication method for your audience

 With good professional communication skills, you can ensure you pick the appropriate communication channel for the specific audience.
 For example, in some cases, it may be appropriate to send a quick email, however, by reading the situation you may realise that for certain messages, it’s more appropriate to arrange a call or even meet face-to-face.

 - It is seen as a desirable skill by employers